Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: GC Rein SL : G oal- C onditioned Rein forced Supervised Learning

 \begin{theorem} [Rephrased from Proposition 1 of \citet{eysenbach2022contrastive} : probabilities $\rightarrow$ rewards] The probability of reaching goal $g$ under the discounted state occupancy measure in \cref{eq:dso_2} is equivalent to the $Q$-function for the goal-conditioned reward function in \cref{eq:q}:

 \end{theorem} This theorem indicates that under the definition of reward in \cref{reward}, the goal-reaching probability $p_+^\pi(s_{t+}=g \mid s,a)$ is equivalent to a $Q$-function $Q^\pi(s,a,g)$.

-Translating probability into reward simplifies the analysis of goal-conditioned RL and enables the use of probabilistic model, such as CVAE \citep{sohn2015learning}, for $Q$-function estimation.
-In \cref{sec:4.2}, we provide the detailed implementation for estimating the goal-reaching probability/$Q$-function using CVAE.
+Translating probability into reward simplifies the analysis of goal-conditioned reinforcement learning (RL) and enables the use of probabilistic models, such as Conditional Variational Autoencoders (CVAE) \citep{sohn2015learning}, C-Learning \citep{eysenbach2020c}, Contrastive RL (CRL) \citep{eysenbach2022contrastive}, and Normalizing Flows \citep{ghugare2025normalizing}, for $Q$-function estimation.
+Given that Normalizing Flows can precisely compute this probability while reducing computational cost and complexity \citep{ghugare2025normalizing}, in \cref{sec:4.2}, we provide a detailed implementation for estimating the goal-reaching probability and $Q$-function using Normalizing Flows.
+This makes them particularly suitable for integration into our supervised learning framework, where accurate and efficient probability estimation is paramount for effective stitching.
+In \cref{sc:ablation study}, we discuss the impact of different estimators on the final performance.